EconometricInstitute/feb22012-programming-website/data/week6/1-lambda-expressions.md

 public static Comparator<T extends Comparable> reverseOrder();
 ```

-For example, we can obtain an comparator for the reverse order of `String` objects using the `reverseOrder()` method.
+For example, we can obtain a comparator for the reverse order of `String` objects using the `reverseOrder()` method.
 Suppose we want to sort our courses by the reverse alphabetical order of their teach name.
 We can use the following code for this:

 ```java
 // Obtain a reverse alphabetic order comparator